JetBrains/Qodana/topics/ui-overview.md

 ## Configuration
 {id="ui-overview-configuration"}

+<link-summary>The Configuration tab lists the inspections and lets you adjust your inspection profile by specifying a
+set of inspections that Qodana will be using the next run.</link-summary>

 The **Configuration** tab lists the inspections and lets you adjust your inspection profile by specifying a set of inspections that Qodana will be using the next run.